nicholasgillespie/skilled/README.md

 ## Overview

 The Skilled e-leaning project is a Vite and PostCSS-based project, hosted on GitHub Pages.
 It incorporates the in-development W3C design system, utilizing SCSS syntax for styling.
-The design approach is heavily influenced by Andy Bell's CUBE CSS methodology, promoting a judicious use of class names and a structured, scalable architecture.

 [![Screenshot of the Skilled project](./docs/design/preview.jpg)](https://nicholasgillespie.github.io/skilled/)

-The project provides:
+The project uses:

 - **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.
 - **PostCSS**: A tool for transforming CSS with JavaScript, allowing for more advanced CSS processing.